flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     Please follow the steps below to bypass this issue:

-    1. Open your browser (i.e. Chrome / Firefox)
+    1. Open your browser (i.e., Chrome / Firefox)
-    - In the URL field type in - `localhost:19999`
+    - In the URL field, type - `localhost:19999`
     - Click on any link
-    - Go to the `Console Tab` shown in the browser. (**Note:** This is not the devtools of your browser.
+    - Go to the `Console Tab` shown in the browser. (**Note:** This is not the DevTools of your browser.
 The page you are on already has a console tab at the top.)
     - At the bottom type in - `Coherent.call('UNFOCUS_INPUT_FIELD')`
     - Press ++enter++